Refinancing a Seller-Financed Home | 2025

 Check your refinance options.
 Start here

-3. Communicate with the seller
+Step 4: Communicate with the seller

-Refinance loan options for owner-financed homes
+Refinancing options for seller-financed homes

 If your current mortgage is seller-financed, you still have several good options for a refinance loan: